shuuji3/status/README.md

+> [!WARNING]
+> Stopped on 2026-05-06.
+This seems to be too unreliable.
+Even the service is totally down for several months, it cannot record it properly.

 # [📈 Live Status](https://status.shuuji3.xyz): <!--live status--> **🟧 Partial outage**

 This repository contains the open-source uptime monitor and status page for [TAKAHASHI Shuuji](https://shuuji3.xyz), powered by [Upptime](https://github.com/upptime/upptime).